 Exploring the high altitude Damodar Kunda/Lake, Stay overnight at tented camp.Day 13: Trek from Damodar Kunda to Ghuma Thanti (4800m/15,696 ft), 8 hours

 Today, we return back all the same way passing over the 5600m high pass.
-The trail again ups and down same like before.
+The trail again ups and down same as before.
 We will make our lunch in some small stream in the trail.
 Stay overnight at tented camp.Day 14: Trek from Ghuma Thanti to Yara (3900m/12,753 ft), 7 hours

 In this also we come back all the same route which before we climb up.
 The trail continues downhill until reaching Yara Village.
 We prepare our lunch on the trail.
 Stay overnight at tented camp.Day 15: Trek from Yara to Tangye (3240m/10,595 ft), 8 hours